benlesh/canvas-render-components/README.md

 There's a [playground link here on Stackblitz](https://stackblitz.com/fork/canvas-render-components).

+## Rendering Only What Matters

+Think of each component as a unit of render.
+Each component will only render if:

+1. It's being "mounted" (rendered for the first time)
+2. The canvas has changed size
+3. The props of the component have changed
+4. The component has been marked "dirty" due to a state change in itself or one of its descendants.

+If none of the above are true, a cached image will be rendered in its place, and the component's render function will not be called at all.
+This is done with `OffscreenCanvas` instances for each component.
+As of right now, this library is experimental, and I'm not even sure how much of a benefit this will be for performance.
+The primary driver here is because compnents may have a lot of additional logic in their render functions, including things like hooks, etc, it's generally good to avoid executing that if you don't have to.
+The general idea is that this will benefit performance.

+Note that if you really want "high performance" canvas rendering, you're best off just writing a function that does all of your canvas rendering, and not using _anyone's_ library.
+Full stop.
+Less code is always going to perform better.
+However, this library should still yield really good performance, it might just not be something you want ot use for a game loop (yet)..
+Time will tell, I suppose.

 ## Known Issues and Missing Features

 - **THERE ARE NO TESTS!! (duh, huge red flag!)**